• Skip to main content

 Further Reading

-While you should consider all of the aspects above, it’s natural to focus on one or two in particular.
+While you should consider all the aspects above, it’s natural to focus on one or two in particular.
 That’s why we’ve created guides showing which home aligner companies excel in each category:

 Final Thoughts

-Your teeth are important, so make sure to carefully evaluate all of your options before making a final decision.
+Your teeth are important, so make sure to evaluate all of your options carefully before making a final decision.
 In the meantime, we’re here to help you measure each one up against your unique priorities so you can take a confident step toward your smile goals!

 Frequently Asked Questions